Skip to main content

 To be eligible for admission to the course, an applicant must have completed the following prerequisites:

-• A Bachelor's degree with an accredited three-year major study in psychology and satisfactory completion of an additional year of accredited research in psychology, or equivalent, with an overall mark equivalent to IIA Honours completed in the last 10 years;
+• A Bachelor's degree with an accredited three-year major study in psychology and satisfactory completion of an additional year of accredited research in psychology, or equivalent, with an overall mark equivalent to IIA Honours completed in the last 10 years; OR

-• Qualifications and experience assessed as equivalent by the selection committee.
+• Qualifications and experience assessed as equivalent by the selection committee and demonstrated suitability to undertake the course as evidenced by satisfactory:

-• Academic referee report
+• Academic referee report; AND

-• Professional referee report
+• Professional referee report; AND

 • For short-listed candidates, an interview with the selection committee.

-Set D. Be eligible for registration with the Psychology Board of Australia as a conditional/provisional psychologist.
+To be eligible for registration with the Psychology Board of Australia as a conditional/provisional psychologist.

 Outcomes